RomlinGroup/Flatpack/README.md

 ## Commercial Use Allowed (No Affiliation) 📈

-> :warning: DISCLAIMER: This repository contains our research.
+> :warning: **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (
 > DYOR).
 We assume no responsibility for accuracy or completeness.

 We constantly search for datasets and models suitable for future deployment as flatpacks (coming soon).
-Therefore, if you know of any high-quality datasets or models with COMMERCIALLY viable licenses, we would appreciate it if you submitted them via a pull request.
+Therefore, if you know of any high-quality datasets or models with COMMERCIALLY VIABLE licenses, we would appreciate it if you submitted them via a pull request.

 | Name                                                                                                 | Type    | License                                                           |
 |:-----------------------------------------------------------------------------------------------------|:--------|:------------------------------------------------------------------|